vinala/docs/src/console.md

 ## Creating user commands

-	Pikia Framework allow's you to create your own commands
+Pikia Framework allow's you to create your own console commands using the command `make:command` which will create command class in `app/console/commands`, the command require the name of the class and option for the key of the command:

+	php pikia make:command newPersonCommand --command=new:persone